mewfinity06/rsnote/README.md

 - clear - Clears selected items
 - help  - Print this message or the help of the given subcommand(s)

-Options:
+## Options

-  -h, --help  Print help
+- -h, --help  Print help